Ex-Detroit Mayor Kwame Kilpatrick will be released from prison this week, sister claims

 Kilpatrick was last denied a bid for home confinement in May

-Former Detroit Mayor Kwame Kilpatrick will be released from prison this week, his sister reportedly claimed earlier this week.
+Former Detroit Mayor Kwame Kilpatrick will be released from prison this week, his sister reportedly claimed Sunday.

 "Due to suffering severe health challenges we expect Kwame Kilpatrick to receive a grant for COVID-19 compassionate release from the [Federal Bureau of Prisons] this week,” Ayanna Kilpatrick tweeted Sunday, according to FOX 2 in Detroit.
 She attributed the statement to their family.
 “We are extremely grateful to God and we thank each and every one who has kept him and his family lifted in prayer.”

-State Rep. Karen Whitsett also said Kilpatrick would be released this week after claiming in May he would be released due to the coronavirus.
+State Rep. Karen Whitsett also said Kilpatrick would be released this week after claiming in May he would be let out due to the coronavirus.

-He was ultimately denied the May effort to get him on home confinement at the time, the Detroit News reported.
+He was ultimately denied the May effort to get him on home confinement, the Detroit News reported.

 EX-DETROIT MAYOR KILPATRICK SET TO BE RELEASED FROM PRISON DUE TO PANDEMIC, LAWMAKER SAYS

-Federals officials, however, have not confirmed Kilpatrick’s release, according to The Detroit News.
+Federal officials, however, have not confirmed Kilpatrick’s release, according to The Detroit News.

 Kilpatrick was sentenced in 2013 to 28 years for corruption and racketeering.